Kazenambo Kazenambo

 Kazenambo Kazenambo, commonly known as KK, (6 July 1963 – 17 August 2021) was a Namibian politician.

 A member of SWAPO, Kazenambo was first elected to the 4th National Assembly of Namibia in 2005 and appointed deputy Minister of Local and Regional Government, Housing and Rural Development.
 In 2010 he was promoted to Minister of Youth, National Service, Sport and Culture and served until 2012.
 He was a member of SWAPO's politburo.

 Early life

 Kazenambo was born in Maun, Bechuanaland Protectorate (now Botswana), the son of Namibian refugees.
 He joined SWAPO in 1979, at the age of 16.
 Five years later in 1984, he travelled to Angola, where he received military training.
-In 1986, he joined SWAPO's military wing as a combatant, People's Liberation Army of Namibia.
+In 1986, he joined the People's Liberation Army of Namibia, SWAPO's military wing, as a combatant.
 He fought with SWAPO until 1989, when negotiations ended the Namibian War of Independence.
 Prior to independence, he also worked as a journalist for the Namibia Press Agency (NAMPA) and the Voice of Namibia radio program.
-A year later, Namibia became independent and moved to Namibia, the land of his family, where he became a journalist for Namibia Today, the official mouthpiece of the SWAPO Party.
+A year later, Namibia became independent and he moved to Namibia, the land of his family, where he became a journalist for Namibia Today, the official mouthpiece of the SWAPO Party.

 Political career

-Kazenambo joined government in 1992 and became an advisor to Prime Minister Hage Geingob in 1996.
+Kazenambo joined government in 1992 and became an advisor to prime minister Hage Geingob in 1996.
 A longtime member of the SWAPO Party Youth League (SPYL), Kazenambo was a member of its central committee from 1991 to 2002.

 Following the 2004 general election, president Pohamba appointed Kazenambo as the deputy Minister of Local and Regional Government, Housing and Rural Development behind John Pandeni.
 Prior to the 2009 elections, Kazenambo was placed 9th overall out of 72 spots on the SWAPO list for the National Assembly.
 Kazenambo was appointed Minister of Youth, National Service, Sport and Culture in 2010 and served in this position until a cabinet reshuffle on 4 December 2012.
 In 2014 he was appointed to SWAPO's politburo.